hraj10/Bayesian-ML/README.md

 Therefore, for an assignment at LSE, I deployed and evaluated a number of Bayesian machine-learning techniques based on their capabilities to correctly distinguish benign from malignant tumours through the use of multiple control variables.
 Following previous research, I used the benchmark dataset for many machine learning applications, the Wisconsin Breast Cancer dataset.

-This repository contains the associated code with two main files:
+This repository contains two main files:

 ## Bayesian classification on Wisconsin breast cancer data.ipynb